 Cherie Blair was born in Bury in 1954 but moved when very young to Liverpool where she grew up.
 The first member of her family to go to university, she studied law at the London School of Economics.
-Called to the Bar in 1976, she became a Queens Counsel in 1995 and is a founder member of Matrix Chambers.
-She sits as a part-time judge, as Recorders are known, and is also an accredited mediator.
+Called to the Bar in 1976, she became a Queens Counsel in 1995 and was a founder member of Matrix Chambers.
+She sat as a Recorder, as part-time judges are known, from 1999-2015; she is also an accredited mediator and arbitrator.

 Her fellow trainee at her first chambers was Tony Blair.
 The couple married in 1980 and have four children - the youngest, Leo, being the first child born to a serving Prime Minister for over a century.

 As well as fighting for human rights in her professional career, Cherie is an active campaigner on equality and human rights issues.
 She has spoken across the world on both issues and also on the need for improved work/life balance for both women and men.

 Mrs Blair published her autobiography: 'Speaking for Myself ' in 2008.